FelixMcFelix/rln-dc-ddos-paper/README.md

 # rln-dc-ddos
 More principled examination of direct-RL for DDoS detection/mitigation than current work.
-Idea: move towards flow-specific metrics, incease discriminataive power and granularit.
+Idea: move towards flow-specific metrics, increase discriminataive power and granularity.

 ## Requirements
 * gcc 7+